Gbenga Akinnagbe: Career

 Akinnagbe played Ben Ellis in the episode "Contenders" on the TV series Numb3rs.
 In the summer of 2006, Akinnagbe performed the role of "Zim" in the NYC Fringe Festival's "Outstanding Play" award-winning production of Modern Missionary.
 In 2003, Akinnagbe auditioned for the role of Chris Partlow on the HBO series The Wire and starting in 2004 began a frequent recurring role.
-In 2008 during the show's fifth and final season, he was promoted to a series regular.
+In 2008, during the show's fifth and final season, he was promoted to a series regular.

 In 2007, Akinnagbe appeared in the film The Savages with Philip Seymour Hoffman, Laura Linney, and Philip Bosco.
 He appeared in the remake of The Taking of Pelham One Two Three, which was released by Sony in June 2009.
-Akinnagbe made a guest appearance on a season 10 Law & Order: Special Victims Unit episode entitled "Hell" as Elijah Okello, a former Ugandan child soldier living in New York, facing deportation.
+Akinnagbe made a guest appearance on a season 10 Law & Order: Special Victims Unit episode entitled Hell as Elijah Okello, a former Ugandan child soldier living in New York, facing deportation.
 Akinnagbe's former The Wire castmate Robert Wisdom also appeared in that episode as Father Theo Burdett.
-In 2010 in Seattle, Washington Akinnagbe starred in the world premiere play The Thin Place at The Intiman Theatre.
+In 2010, in Seattle, Washington Akinnagbe starred in the world premiere play The Thin Place at The Intiman Theatre.

 He was in the movie Lottery Ticket and appeared on The Good Wife as Pastor Isiah Easton.
 His former co-star from The Wire, Frankie Faison, portrayed his father on The Good Wife in several episodes.
 He also appeared as Kelly Slater, a nurse in the third season of the Showtime series Nurse Jackie.

 He starred in leading roles in two independent films, as Jack in Home, directed by Jono Oliver, and as James in Big Words, directed by Neil Drumming.
 He appeared as a drug lord in the USA series Graceland and starred as Tom in The Following.
 He also starred as CIA Agent Erik Ritter in 24: Live Another Day.
-In October 2016 he began shooting the feature film Starbright.
+In October 2016, he began shooting the feature film Starbright.

 In March 2020, Akinnagbe was cast in The Old Man.

+Other ventures

+Akinnagbe is the owner of Enitan, a Brooklyn-based furniture business, where he designs vintage furniture with Dutch wax-resist fabrics that are a fashion staple in West Africa.

 Personal life

 Gbenga has had two articles published in The New York Times, one detailing a trip to Nepal to climb the Himalayas, and the other outlining the medical procedures he underwent to correct his severely flat feet.

-On July 19, 2021, it was reported that Akinnagbe filed a criminal complaint alleging that a female journalist had grabbed his buttocks on two occasions in 2020.
-According to reports, the journalist was arrested, jailed and charged with forcible touching, sexual abuse and harassment.
-The journalist's attorney described Akinnagbe's allegations as "a blatant, brazen lie".
+Akinnagbe filed a criminal complaint alleging that journalist Lola Adesioye grabbed his buttocks on two occasions in 2020.
+Adesioye was arrested on May 26, 2021, jailed for 28 hours, and charged with forcible touching, sexual abuse, and harassment.
+Her attorney described Akinnagbe's allegations as "a blatant, brazen lie".
 In October 2021, the case was dismissed.